-Dioxins, furans and PCBs (polychlorinated biphenyls) are a group of toxic and persistent chemicals whose effects on human health and on the environment include dermal toxicity, immunotoxicity, reproductive effects and teratogenicity, endocrine disrupting effects and carcinogenicity.
-The environment of these substances coupled with several accidents (Yusho (Japan), Yucheng (Taiwan), Seveso (Italy) have triggered a deep concern from the international community for their reduction and control.
-Moreover, there is considerable public, scientific and regulatory concern over the negative effects on human health and on the environment of long-term exposure to even the smallest amounts of dioxins and PCBs.
+Halogenated Persistent Organic Pollutants (POPs), contaminants found in food and feed, are a group of toxic and persistent chemicals whose effects on human health include dermal toxicity, immunotoxicity, reproductive effects and teratogenicity, endocrine disruption and carcinogenicity.
+The environmental presence of these substances coupled with several accidents (e.g. Yusho (Japan), Yucheng (Taiwan), Seveso (Italy) have triggered a deep concern from the international community for their reduction and control.
+Moreover, there is considerable public, scientific and regulatory concern over the negative effects on human health and on biota in the environment of long-term exposure to even the smallest amounts of Halogenated Persistent Organic Pollutants (POPs).

-Over the past two decades the Commission has proposed wide ranging legislation aimed at directly or indirectly reducing the release of these compounds into the environment, with the objective of reducing human exposure and protecting human health and the environment.
+Over the past two decades the Commission has proposed wide ranging legislation aimed at directly or indirectly reducing the release of these compounds into the environment (many of which are targeted by the Stockholm Convention for elimination/reduction of production and of release into the environment), with the objective of reducing human exposure and protecting human health and the environment.
 Recent exposure data show that measures introduced to control dioxin releases have resulted in a substantial reduction in intake of these compounds: levels in humans are decreasing since the mid eighties.
 Since 1995 this tendency is levelling out, even slightly rising levels have been observed for some contaminants.

-The Food Standards Agency (FSA) is designated as Competent Authority for the purposes of Regulation (EC) No. 882/2004 on Official Feed and Food Controls in the UK, for Fera Chemical Contaminants in Animal Feed NRL.
+The Food Standards Agency (FSA) is designated as Competent Authority for the purposes of Regulation (EC) No. 882/2004 on Official Feed and Food Controls in the UK.